BellSouth: Organization and services

 Toward its end, BellSouth realigned itself in two important areas, wireless and broadband.
-In 2001, they merged BellSouth Mobility, their wireless enterprise, with SBC's wireless services, and took 40% stake in the resulting company, Cingular Wireless.
+In 2001, they merged BellSouth Mobility, their wireless enterprise, with SBC's wireless services, and took a 40% stake in the resulting company, Cingular Wireless.
 The new company provided a large percentage of BellSouth's revenue.
 This joint venture continued after SBC purchased the old AT&T and rebranded as AT&T Inc. Continued increase of broadband penetration and applications in the consumer market was a key strategy to the company.
 These activities were being funded in part by the sale of Latin America operations.

 BellSouth became the first "Baby Bell" that did not operate pay telephones.
 By 2003, BellSouth's payphone operation was discontinued because it had become too unprofitable, most likely due to the increased availability of cell phones.
 Cincinnati Bell has taken BellSouth's place for payphones in northern BellSouth territory; independents have set in further south.

 BellSouth's main operating units at its end were the Communications Group, Domestic Wireless, and Advertising and Publishing.
-The communications group operated two wholly-owned subsidiaries, BellSouth Telecommunications Inc. (BST) and BellSouth Long Distance, Inc. (BSLD).
+The communications group operated two wholly owned subsidiaries, BellSouth Telecommunications Inc. (BST) and BellSouth Long Distance, Inc. (BSLD).
 The main marketing groups for the communications group were consumer, small business, large business, and interconnection (wholesale services).
 The communications group provided wireline communications services, including local exchange, network access, intraLATA long-distance services, and Internet services, as well as long-distance services.

 The advertising and publishing group was responsible for printing and distributing telephone books, selling advertising, and operating online electronic directories.

-The BellSouth – SBC/AT&T relationship went further than just Cingular Wireless.
-BellSouth & SBC/AT&T also co-owned yellowpages.com (formerly RealPages.com and SmartPages.com).
+The BellSouth–SBC/AT&T relationship went further than just Cingular Wireless.
+Both companies also co-owned yellowpages.com (formerly RealPages.com and SmartPages.com).

 BellSouth licensed its trademark to US Electronics, which produced telephones under the BellSouth brand.
-It also maintained a history sub-page at bellsouth.com/servicemarks which displayed its former and recent BellSouth logo usage.
-That page is no longer functional.
+It also previously maintained a history page at bellsouth.com/servicemarks, which displayed its former and recent BellSouth logo usage.

 BellSouth stops displaying caller ID from Sprint customers

-As of January 1, 2006, BellSouth customers no longer receive caller ID information from Sprint PCS customers.
+BellSouth customers were no longer receiving caller ID information from Sprint PCS customers based on an Atlanta Business Chronicle article from December 15, 2003.
 Any incoming call originating from a Sprint PCS cell phone will usually display the City, State format on the caller ID display instead of the name or business name associated with that number.
 Based on a 1996 agreement between Sprint and BellSouth, it is likely that this is a result of a ten-year contract.
 In 2003, Sprint sued BellSouth for $20 million as a result of Sprint claiming Bellsouth violated a 1996 contract by not providing Sprint caller-identification information to BellSouth customers.

 Similar caller ID "deals" have been left to the consumer to fight either with their own carrier or through government regulatory commissions for what they should have displayed on their caller ID device.
 In 2002, Sprint and SBC Communications could not come to an agreement on fees charged to carriers to look up the caller name information.